 Y. "Emissions unit" means any part of a stationary source that emits or would have the potential to emit any regulated new source review pollutant and includes an electric utility steam generating unit as defined in 20.11.61.7 NMAC.
-For purposes of Subsection Y of 20.11.61.7 NMAC, there are two types of emissions units as described.
+For purposes of 20.11.61 NMAC, there are two types of emissions units as follows:

-(1) A new emissions unit is any emissions unit that is (or will be) newly constructed and that has existed for less than two years from the date such emissions unit first operated.
+(1) a new emissions unit is any emissions unit that is (or will be) newly constructed and that has existed for less than two years from the date such emissions unit first operated;

-(2) An existing emissions unit is any emissions unit that does not meet the requirements in Paragraph (1) of Subsection Y of 20.11.61.7 NMAC.
+(2) an existing emissions unit is any emissions unit that does not meet the requirements in Paragraph (1) of Subsection Y of 20.11.61.7 NMAC.
 A replacement unit is an existing unit.